Mount Tsurugi | Climbing again in search of frost | What about the risk of bears? Latest report (November 20, 2025)

 It was truly frost.

-I quickly took a photo with my iPhone and sent it to ChatGPT.
+I immediately took a picture with my iPhone and sent it to ChatGPT.

 "That's definitely frost!"